-If you love to make shirts with your Cricut machine you are going to love the new SportFlex Iron On™ Vinyl!
-It has enough stretch that is perfect for work out shirts, swimsuits, workout gear, yoga pants, leggings and my favorite..maternity shirts!
+If you love to make shirts with your Cricut machine you are going to love the new Cricut SportFlex Iron On™ Vinyl!
+It has enough stretch that is perfect for workout shirts, swimsuits, workout gear, yoga pants, leggings, and my favorite..maternity shirts!
 I am going to show you exactly how to use Cricut SportFlex Iron On™.

-Here is the shirt I made with SportFlex Iron On™!
+Here is the shirt I made with Cricut SportFlex Iron On™!
 (No, not my belly but a friend’s — this baby shop is CLOSED!)
 See how much better that works?
-It’s thin, super flexible and has stretch to it and is perfect for Nylon and Polyester materials like work-out clothes!
+It’s thin, super flexible, has great stretch to it, and is perfect for Nylon activewear and Polyester materials like tech fabrics used for workout clothes!
+I am making all the yoga tops for sure!

 This post may contain Amazon Associate and other affiliate links.